Complete FREE non-profit, non-corporate and non-statist EFL course

 SOPHIE: Teacher I don’t understand a word he’s talking about!

-Get into pairs and rewrite the text using ‘normal’ Latinate verbs.
-What exactly was Chris doing this morning?
 When you have finished compare notes with the other students and try to arrive at a group conclusion.

 7.5.
 HOMEWORK.
 Do the same as the above with the following text.
 But this time the other way around.
 Change the Latinate verbs into phrasal verbs.

-7.6.
-Optional exercise.
 Which of the above verbs are transitive and intransitive (need or don’t need and object)?
-Which are separable and which inseparable?

 What would you say in the following situations?
 Use one of these phrasal verbs that you have learnt.

-1. ‘Taxi driver! ______ _____ (stop) here, in front of the supermarket.’
+1. ‘Taxi driver! ______[BLANK] (stop) here, in front of the supermarket.’

 4. ‘Hey Dave!
 Why are you waiting for the bus!
-I’ve got my car. __________________ and I’ll give you a ride (SP: paseo IT: passaggio).’
+I’ve got my car. ______[BLANK] and I’ll give you a ride (SP: paseo IT: passaggio).’

 6. ‘They got into a fight!
-Ted ___________ Derek _____________ (hit, push, strike), and he just stayed there on the floor and didn’t get up for five minutes.
+Ted ______[BLANK] Derek ______[BLANK] (hit, push, strike), and he just stayed there on the floor and didn’t get up for five minutes.
 It was horrific!’

 7. ‘That girlfriend of mine is always annoying [1] me.’
-‘Why don’t you _____ ______ _____ (reject, throw away, replace) her and get another one?
+‘Why don’t you ______[BLANK] (reject, throw away, replace) her and get another one?
 There are five billion people in the world and half of them are women!’

-8. ‘I’m completely _______ - ______.
+8. ‘I’m completely ______[BLANK].
 I really need to sleep.
 I’m going to bed.
 Goodnight!’

-9. ‘What time did you _______ __________?
+9. ‘What time did you ______[BLANK]?
 I didn’t see you arrive.

-10. ‘I’m ________-_________ __________ (tired and bored) phrasal verbs.
+10. ‘I’m ______[BLANK] (tired and bored) phrasal verbs.
 Can’t we study something else?’

 (In the Halson Palace Café)